 Doing this will quickly increase your stamina, endurance, and overall strength.

 Tip: Remembering to keep your body upright and maintaining good posture will help keep you from dealing with sore muscles.

 Instead, it’s best to go through your own personal warm up ritual as you begin.
-There’s plenty of ways to ensure you’re body is getting the message that it’s about to start walking.
+There’s plenty of ways to ensure you’re body is getting the message that it’s about to start.

-For walkers it’s fine to merely walk for 3-5 minutes as if you were walking across the parking lot at a normal pace.
+For walkers, 3-5 minutes is fine at a pace as if you were normally going across a parking lot.
 After that time, start to constantly pick up the pace.

 Listen to your body and joints as you begin to pick up the pace.
 You will feel your muscles relaxing and your joints moving with more fluid motions.

 Take a few minutes to stretch before you start.